nostoc/nostoc/README.md

 I'm a third-year Computer Engineering undergraduate from Sri Lanka with a passion for solving real-world problems through technology.
 My journey in tech is driven by enthusiasm, endurance, and a constant desire to learn through self-study and hands-on experience.

 - 🚀 Aspiring solopreneur focused on web and mobile app development
-- 💡 Self-motivated learner with growing interests in AI and machine learning
+- 💡 Self-motivated learner with growing interests in Computer  learning
 - 🤝 Team player with experience in collaborative development
-- 🐱 Proud cat lover who brings creativity to coding
+- 🐱 Proud cat lover

 ---

 ## Current Focus

 - 🔭 Working on [Say I Do Wedding Directory](https://github.com/nostoc/wedding-directory)
 - 📱 Expanding knowledge in Mobile App Development
-- ⚡ Learning Next.js and exploring modern web technologies
+- ⚡ Learning Django.
 - 🌟 Building my portfolio through freelance projects

 ---